iOS

 }

-Entry point for the ContentView:
+### Entry point for the ContentView: <a href="#entry-point-for-the-contentview" id="entry-point-for-the-contentview"></a>

-To start your SwiftUI application you need some entry point.
-It hosts the ContentView which in turn hosts a WebView in a TabView.
-Here's a breakdown of the key components: The cdn_uiApp struct is the main entry point of your SwiftUI application.
+The cdn\_uiApp struct is the main entry point of your SwiftUI application.
 It defines the scene-based life cycle with the @main attribute and contains the body property which returns a Scene.

 @main